minifiemj/accessibletablesR/README.md

 after all the data tables have been processed using the creatingtables function.

-The arguments are optional.
+The parameters are optional.
 If no gridlines are wanted in the contents page in the final workbook set gridlines = “No”.
 Column widths are determined automatically but the user can specify the widths by populating colwid_spec.
 Extra columns can be provided.
 To do so, set